 - Verify and deduct any outstanding advances or pre-payments.

 - Process reimbursement and apply charges to accounting records.

-- Retain the travel claim for audit review according to the records retention schedule.
+- Retain the Expense Report for audit review according to the records retention schedule.

 About Corporate Travel Credit Card (Travel PCard)

 Travel PCards are issued to employees who frequently travel on university business.
 The Travel PCard program offers a timely and reliable way to pay for travel.
 It eliminates the need to pay for travel personally and then seek reimbursement.
 US Bank is the issuer of the CSU Travel PCard.